peopledoc/septentrion/README.md

 ## Licensing

-`west` is published under the terms of the Apache Software License.
+`septentrion` is published under the terms of the Apache Software License.

 ## Testing